BrysonMG/Django-To-Do-List/README.md

 > **`urls.py`** does what you expect based on its name, it holds all of the URL paths for the project.
 It is basically a table of contents.
 >
 > **`settings.py`** is also pretty straightforward about its purpose, it stores all of the settings / configurations for the project.

-> Lastly, we have the app folder to discuss; however, currently I wish to improve my understanding before attempting to explain it.
-Within the next day or two, I will be adding comments throughout the code, and updating these README notes.
-This project was meant to be a learning experience, so I want to get the most out of it that I can.